DarianHamel/Full-Stack-Flush/Documents/proposal.md

 * "As a logged-in user, I want to be able to see my basic personal information like username and email."
 * "As a logged-in user, I want to be able to change my basic information like email and card information but not my username."

+### 3. Safe Gambling
+* "As a user, I want to receive warnings, reminders, and useful facts about the dangers of online gambling so that I can be aware and educated about the issues surrounding gambling addictions, and also so that I can be sure I am gambling responsibly."

+### 4. Leaderboard
+* "As a logged-in user, I want to be able to view a leaderboard that compares my win/loss ratio against everyone else's so that I can see how well I am doing compared to others."

+### 5. Teaching Fundamentals
+* "As a user that is new to gambling, I want to be able to find tutorials or lessons related to the games on the website so that I can learn how to properly play them."

-### 3. User Stats
+### 6. User Stats
 * "As a logged-in user, I want to be able to view my win-to-loss ratio."
 * "As a logged-in user, I want to be able to view my transaction history."

-### 4. Teaching Fundamentals
-* "As a user that is new to gambling, I want to be able to find tutorials or lessons related to the games on the website so that I can learn how to properly play them."

-### 5. Leaderboard
+### 7. Poker Game
-* "As a logged-in user, I want to be able to view a leaderboard that compares my win/loss ratio against everyone else's so that I can see how well I am doing compared to others."
+* "As a logged-in user, I want to be able to play a Poker-like game so that I can have fun and enjoy my free time."

-### 6. Time Limit Reminders / Safe Gambling
-* "As a user, I want to receive warnings, reminders, and useful facts about the dangers of online gambling so that I can be aware and educated about the issues surrounding gambling addictions, and also so that I can be sure I am gambling responsibly."